Wu Tsung-tsong: Political career

 Wu served as deputy minister of the National Science Council under Chen Chien-jen.
 He returned to public service as minister without portfolio specializing in technology-related policy upon the presidential inauguration of Tsai Ing-wen in 2016.
-From this position, Wu commented on several aspects of digital infrastructure, including implementation of 5G telecommunications and the proliferation of fake news online.
+From this position, Wu commented on several aspects of digital infrastructure, including the implementation of 5G telecommunications and the proliferation of fake news online.
 He served concurrently on the governmental Board of Science and Technology as a deputy convenor.
 Wu was retained in his post when William Lai assumed the premiership in September 2017.
 He remained as Su Tseng-chang replaced Lai in January 2019.
 Wu succeeded Chen Liang-gee as minister of science and technology at the start of Tsai Ing-wen's second presidential term.